bmlt-enabled/bmlt-workflow/README.md

 ### Shortcode

-Use a shortcode with the form `[bmaw-meeting-update-form service_areas=1,2,3,..]` substituting your service areas from BMLT in the parameters
+Use a shortcode with the form `[wbw-meeting-update-form service_areas=1,2,3,..]` substituting your service areas from BMLT in the parameters

 ### Email field substitution